![]() |

 California Worker's Compensation |

-| How do I set up for California Worker's Compensation Insurance?
-Goldenseal uses Category Taxes to calculate the rates for worker's compensation insurance.
+How do I set up payroll deductions for California Worker's Compensation Insurance?
+Goldenseal construction payroll software uses Category Taxes to calculate the rates for worker's compensation insurance.
 It will automatically calculate the correct rate for each employee's hours, depending on the type of work they do.
+If you have employees that work at more than one type of work, you can save hundreds of dollars by paying comp rates on actual work done!
 Basic Setup When you import the California tax tables, you will automatically get a California Worker's Comp Tax Item that is set up as a Category Tax.
 To enter the rates for your business, follow these steps:

 employee Hours When you enter Labor Hours for your employee's time, enter the type of work they did into the Category and optional Subcategory fields (click the More Info button to see them).
 When you use the Write Payroll command to generate the week's paychecks, Goldenseal will automatically use the category info to calculate the worker's comp premiums for each item of work.
 If your industry uses two different worker comp rates for wages over or under a certain amount, you'll need to set up a second set of Category Taxes so you can handle the split rates.
 First, set up another Tax Item for the second rate: